Biden says workers need ‘a fair shot’ as he celebrates the labor deal saving an Illinois auto plant

 BELVIDERE, Ill.
-(AP) — President Joe Biden put on a red United Auto Workers shirt on Thursday as he celebrated a labor deal that will prevent Belvidere’s Stellantis plant from closing, treating the factory’s salvation as a vindication of his decision to stand with striking union members as they demanded higher wages.
+(AP) — President Joe Biden put on a red United Auto Workers shirt on Thursday as he celebrated a labor deal that will reopen the Stellantis plant in Belvidere, Illinois, treating the factory’s salvation as a vindication of his decision to stand with striking union members as they demanded higher wages.

 “American workers are ready to work harder than anyone else,” Biden told cheering autoworkers in a community center in the northern Illinois city.
 “But they just need to be given a shot.
 A fair shot and a fair wage.”